Taur Matan Ruak: Political career

 Taur Matan Ruak played a role in the 2006 East Timorese crisis.
 On 2 October 2006, the United Nations Independent Special Commission of Inquiry made a number of recommendations including that several individuals be prosecuted.
 Notably, it found that Interior Minister Rogerio Lobato, and Defence Minister Roque Rodrigues and Defence Force Chief Taur Matan Ruak acted illegally in transferring weapons to civilians during the crisis.

 Ruak resigned from his position as commander of the F-FDTL on 1 September 2011.
 At the time there was speculation that he was considering running for president.
 Ruak stated that he would make a decision on standing for election during 2012.

 He was formally decommissioned by President José Ramos-Horta on 6 October 2011.

 Election as president

 A presidential election was held in East Timor on 17 March and 16 April 2012 to choose a president for a five-year term.
 Incumbent President José Ramos-Horta, who was eligible for a second and final term as president, announced that he would seek nomination to be a candidate in the election.
 The election was seen as a test for the "young democracy" in seeking to take control of its own security.
 Taur Matan Ruak provisionally beat Francisco Guterres in a second round runoff.

 Taur Matan Ruak was sworn in as president on 20 May 2012, on the same day that East Timor marked the tenth anniversary of its independence.
-Both Taur Matan Ruak and José Maria Vasconcelos are official names of the President.
-From June 2013, he made a series of "community visits" in some of the country's most remote areas.
+Both Taur Matan Ruak and José Maria de Vasconcelos are official names of the President.
+Throughout 2013, he made a series of "community visits" in some of the country's most remote areas.